andyholmes/gnome-shell-extension-mconnect/README.md

 ## Preferences

-The following options are available in the extension preferences:
+The following options are available in the extension preferences and are explained here in greater detail to users requiring more information:

+* **Device Indicators** - Controls available via Indicators or the User Menu

+    If enabled, each device will be given an indicator with an icon that represents the device type (smartphone, tablet or laptop) with an indication of its current state (this may be a colour or an emblem, depending on the icon theme).
+Controls for the device will be in popup menu available by clicking on the icon.

+    If disabled, the same menu found in the indicator popup will instead appear in the *Mobile Devices* submenu found in the Gnome Shell User Menu.
+This is the menu on the far right of the panel where Session Controls, Wi-Fi, Location and other services are found.

+* **Device Auto-Mount** - Automatically mount devices that support it

+    When enabled, any device with the "Remote filesystem browser" (aka SFTP) plugin enabled will be automatically mounted, either when it becomes paired and connected or when the plugin is enabled.

+    This has a few results.
+Any delay when pressing the *Remote Folder* icon in the device menu should be removed, and additionally, the device *may* maintain a more resilient connection.
+Be warned, this may result in a wake-lock on your device and negatively affect battery life.

-* **Device Visibility**
+* **Device Visibility** - Display devices in offline and unpaired states

-    In what states a device will be made visible to the user.
-Paired, online devices will always be shown.
+    While paired and online devices will always be displayed, you may choose whether or not to display devices that are Offline or Unpaired.
+This does not affect any connection they have to the backend service.

-* **Nautilus Integration**
+* **Nautilus Integration** - Send files from the file browser context menu

-    If true, a submenu will be added to the Nautilus context menu to allow sending files to devices directly from the file browser.
+    If enabled, a submenu will be added to the Nautilus context menu, listing the names of devices that are online, paired and have the "Share and receive" plugin enabled.
+Clicking on a device will send the currently selected files to that device.

-* **Service Autostart**
+    When enabled a symbolic link will be made from `nautilus-send-mconnect.py` in the extension directory to `~/.local/share/nautilus-python/extensions/`,
+    after which a notification will appear advising you to restart Nautilus with button titled *Restart* (alternatively you may  run `nautilus -q` in a terminal).
+Be warned, restarting Nautilus will close any currently open windows.
+The same notification will appear when disabled and the symbolic link will be removed.

+* **Service Auto-Start** - Start the service automatically and restart if stopped

-    If true, the service will be automatically started and restarted if it stops.
-Otherwise the extension will wait for the service to be started.
+    When the extension is enabled, the service will be automatically started if it isn't already running and restarted if it stops.
+For sanity reasons, only one attempt is made in each case.
+If this feature is disabled or the service fails to start, the extension will place an item in the User Menu titled *Enable* and wait for the service to be started.

-* **Service Provider**
+* **Service Provider** - The service providing devices

-    Whether to use KDE Connect or MConnect to provide access to devices.
+    This option determines whether to use [KDE Connect](#kde-connect) or [MConnect](#mconnect) to provide access to devices.
+Please see the descriptions above for installation and current support status.

+* **Service Settings** - Open the settings for the current service

+    This is just a convenience button which will open the settings for the currently selected service provider.
+For KDE Connect it will open the *System Settings Module*, while for MConnect it will use `xdg-open` to open `~/.config/mconnect/mconnect.conf` in your default text editor.

-* **Debug Mode**
+* **Debug Mode** - Enable debug features and logging

-    If true, the extension will print verbosely to the log.
-See 'journalctl /usr/bin/gnome-shell -f -o cat' for output.
+    If true, the extension will enable some debug features and print verbosely to the log (see `journalctl /usr/bin/gnome-shell -f -o cat` for output).
+    These messages may not include everything being emitted and the enabled features provide no extra functionality to regular users.

+    Follow these steps to start debugging `sms.js` or `share.js`:

+        cd ~/.local/share/gnome-shell/extensions/mconnect@andyholmes.github.io
+        # lists devices in the format "<device-name>: <device-id>"
+        gjs share.js -l
+        gjs sms.js --device=<device-id>

+    You may run either program with the --help flag to see all options.

+## Contributing

+Thank you for considering contributing to this project.
+It means that you not only find it useful, but that you think there's something that could be done to make it more useful, or useful to more people. *Any* suggestions are welcome, including open discussion about the direction of the project as a whole.
+Don't worry if you can't code, can't document, can't design graphics, can't translate or have trouble with english; I still want to hear from you.

+That being said, the current vision is to be a stock Gnome project, although not necessarily *pure* Gnome.
+For example, there are no plans to include integration for file managers other that Nautilus, however contributions for other file managers would be accepted so long as including them doesn't *force* other users to install dependencies that they don't need or wouldn't normally be found in a stock Gnome desktop.

+Additionally, all code should be written in [GJS][gjs] if at all possible and should not be written in compiled languages that are architecture dependent.
+As long as it can be unpacked from a ZIP and ready to go for everyone, that's good enough.

+The best way to get in touch is either by [opening a new issue][issue] or by contacting one of the current [contributors][contributors] directly.

 ## Credits and Acknowledgements